 Riyadh, the capital of Saudi Arabia, is a metropolis home to more than 6 million people.

 Unlike what most people in the West think, Riyadh is a dusty city that lacks the glamour and luxury that characterize its brother Dubai, yet, it is richer in history and experiencing the local culture is more than guaranteed.

 A capital of very strong contrasts, where you can stare at a 100-story luxury building while savoring some 1€ daal from a Bengali-run restaurant, Riyadh is also home to both, the most conservative and traditional wing of Saudi society and a modern, young vibe which is reclaiming change and more freedom.

-Actually, during my stay in Riyadh, in December 2018, the city held one of the most historical moments I have ever witnessed, when the famous DJ David Guetta performed the most progressive party ever celebrated in Saudi Arabia publicly, where young Saudi boys were dancing with young Saudi girls with their unbuttoned abayas.
+Actually, during my stay in Riyadh, the city held one of the most historical moments I have ever witnessed, when the famous DJ David Guetta performed the most progressive party ever celebrated in Saudi Arabia publicly, where young Saudi boys were dancing with young Saudi girls with their unbuttoned abayas.

 Today we are making history, let’s burn Riyadh down! – David Guetta said.

 The public went crazy, so did I, as that was the inflection point that proves that Riyadh, as well as Saudi, is changing.

 Home to a beautiful, historical city, bustling bazaars, skyscrapers, young hipsters and plenty of natural beauties just outside of the city, Riyadh was quite different from what I had expected.